Visit our reading rooms

 Can I use a scanner in the reading rooms?

-Some scanners can be used however these must be checked with the archivists on duty in the reading rooms before they can be used.
+Some scanners can be used.
+However, these must be checked with the archivists on duty in the reading rooms beforehand.
 We don’t allow the use of scanners which touch the records or make noise that disturbs other researchers.

 Can I take the archives away with me?